Servo

 What Is Logged

-Each audit log entry captures:
+Each audit entry captures:

 • Whether the action was performed by a Servo administrator